-I received my copy of the 2018 World Radio and TV Handbook (WRTH) directly from the publisher yesterday, just prior to my Christmas holiday travels.
-As I mention every year, I look forward to receiving this excellent staple radio reference guide–and this is their 74th edition!
+I received my review copy of the 2020 World Radio and TV Handbook (WRTH) shortly after returning from holiday travels last week.
+I always look forward to receiving this excellent staple radio reference guide–and this is their 74th edition!
 The WRTH has never disappointed, so my expectations are always quite high.

 WRTH’s team of noted DXers from around the world curate frequencies and broadcaster information by region; while I’m not sure how they orchestrate all of this, the end result is truly a symphony of radio information.
 In addition to broadcaster listings, WRTH’s radio reviews, feature articles, and annual HF report make for excellent reading.

 But the WRTH isn’t just a frequency guide: the publication always devotes the first sixty or so pages to articles relating to various aspects of the radio hobby.
 Following, I offer a quick overview of these.